DestructiveReasoning/Wikipedia-Generator/baseline-baselines/README.md

 ```sh
 python test_leadn.py
 ```
+The results will be stored in a file called `scores_leadn.csv` in this directory, and will be overwritten at each run.

 ## Extended SumBasic
 Read (our article)[http://cs.mcgill.ca/~hwiltz/literature/COMP551AbstractiveSummarization.pdf] for more details about how this works.
 Essentially, SumBasic determines *relevant* sentences according to the frequency of the words in each sentence, and creates summaries with the most relevant sentences. <br>